Code-Institute-Submissions/WIAM/README.md

 #### Colour Scheme

+I have decided to use a black background which leave all the attention to the images and the content.
+The first shade of black I  have used was a default #000000, but the testing phase with potential users of the website suggested that a lighter shade of black would have been better.
+I changed #000000 with #111111.

-I have decided to use a black background and a combination of colours that are repeated throughout the website.
+I then used a combination of colours (pale red, pale yellow and pale blue) that are repeated throughout the website.

+Light gray has been used on icons or as hover effect on links.
+This colour has also been used on those areas where the background is yellow, because white was not easy at all to read.

 The colours used are: